-Khloe Kardashian Posts Crytpic Message About Fighting Amid Tristan Thompson Relationship Rumors, Per ‘HL’
+Khloe Kardashian Posts Cryptic Message About Fighting Amid Tristan Thompson Relationship Rumors, Per ‘HL’

 “They are still working through stuff, but it very much seems they will stay together,” an insider told the magazine, adding that there is “no mention of an engagement yet.”

-Fans can see more of Khloe Kardashian and Tristan Thompson when Keeping Up With the Kardashians airs Sunday nights on E!.
+Fans can see more of Khloe Kardashian and Tristan Thompson as Keeping Up With the Kardashians airs Sunday nights on E!.